|

 more or less indicates that at least all bikes with frame numbers above W26000

 were provided with the left hand mounted speedometers.
+Early type of

-Despite the apparent water tight appearance, these
+Despite its apparent water tight appearance, these

 instruments do collect water inside.
 Drying out can help prevent damage to the